dmarticus/dmarticus.github.io/_posts/2026-06-21-messy-fusion.md

 So how did Britain manage to fumble this multi-generational industrial engineering bag?

-The easy explanation is that Britain made bad technical choices and then got stuck with them.
-That is partly true, but it misses the mechanism.
-A technical choice becomes hard to reverse when the rest of the system starts to organize around it.
-A production method shapes the yard built to use it.
-A reactor design shapes the approval process around it.
-Customers, regulators, capital, and workers begin to treat the choice as fixed.
+The easy answer is that Britain made bad technical choices and then got stuck with them: the wrong reactor, the wrong production model.
+But wrong choices are survivable when the system around them can still learn.
+Britain's failure was that the systems around those choices hardened.

-The real lock-in starts when changing the technical choice means changing everything built around it.
+That hardening is the pattern I want to trace from British shipyards and reactors to software architecture, LLMs, and CUDA.

 ---

-The narrow version of Britain's nuclear story blames the reactor.
 In the 1960s, Britain backed the AGR (Advanced Gas-cooled Reactor) for its next generation of plants, while much of the rest of the world standardized on the American PWR (Pressurized Water Reactor).
 The AGR was more complex, and the early builds were defect-prone.
 Dungeness B became the emblem: years late, far over budget, and still used as shorthand for the failure of the whole program.[^uk-nuclear]

 However, while AGR made individual projects harder, it didn't have to make a nuclear program impossible.
 The evidence is that Britain got better at building AGRs once it repeated the design – Heysham 2 and Torness were built in roughly eight years and came in within about five percent of estimate.[^uk-nuclear] Several earlier AGRs also settled into capacity factors in the high seventies and became profitable under better management.[^uk-nuclear] The decisive change was repetition: Britain stopped treating each station as a bespoke project, and the construction consortia converged on a common design.
 The same difficult reactor became more manageable once the build system could learn.